gooduru-vineeth/nextjs-template/README.md

 - 🔥 Type checking [TypeScript](https://www.typescriptlang.org)
 - 💎 Integrate with [Tailwind CSS](https://tailwindcss.com)
 - ✅ Strict Mode for TypeScript and React 19
-- 🔒 Authentication with [Clerk](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate): Sign up, Sign in, Sign out, Forgot password, Reset password, and more.
+- 🔒 JWT-based Authentication: Sign up, Sign in, Sign out, Profile management with secure httpOnly cookies
-- 👤 Passwordless Authentication with Magic Links, Multi-Factor Auth (MFA), Social Auth (Google, Facebook, Twitter, GitHub, Apple, and more), Passwordless login with Passkeys, User Impersonation
+- 👤 Password-based authentication with bcrypt hashing and session management
 - 📦 Type-safe ORM with DrizzleORM, compatible with PostgreSQL, SQLite, and MySQL
 - 💽 Offline and local development database with PGlite
 - ☁️ Remote and production database with Neon (PostgreSQL)